eldarsilver/DQN_Pytorch_ROS/README.md

 The settings of this physical Lidar will be fixed in the simulated Gym Gazebo environment (see the Gazebo 9 Installation section).

+An additional ROS Node called `laser_values` was created to test how the physical lidar works.

 ## INSTALLATION USING DOCKER (EASY WAY)

 The main software components needed in this project are ROS Kinetic (used to manage the robot), OpenAI Gym with Gazebo (whose purpose is to simulate and visualize the Maze environment and the virtual robot agent with its sensors) and Pytorch to develop Neural Networks.